 |Lead||2020||ppb||15||0.2||Yes||ND||0 of 55||IC, IM, ER|

 |Schools that requested lead sampling in 2020: 0|

 |Highest Level||% ≤ 0.3|

 |Inorganic||Year Tested||Unit||SMCL||PHG (MCLG)||In Compliance||Groundwater||WBMWD||Source|

 |Specific conductance||2017-2020||US||1600||n/a||Yes||98-850||442||963-975||968||SW, IO|

 |Total dissolved solids||2017-2020||ppm||1000||n/a||Yes||ND-490||228||582-603||591||RU|

 State Regulated Contaminants with Notification Levels

-2 Part of the system’s water supply is purchased from Metropolitan Water District of Southern California (MWD) via the West Basin Municipal Water District (WBMWD).
+2 A part of the system's water supply is purchased from MWD via the West Basin Municipal Water District (WBMWD).

 |AS||Internal corrosion of AC water mains|